Aurora-source/zero-latency/README.md

 ```

 #### 5. Extract dataset (one part at a time to save disk space)

+We don’t use the nuscenes-mini dataset on cloud, only trainval dataset.

 ```bash
 tar -xzf v1.0-trainval_meta.tgz    && rm v1.0-trainval_meta.tgz